ricardorodrigues-ca/zoom-recording-downloader/README.md

 _Attention: You will need a Zoom Developer account, and a JWT app for the token_

-Open the **zoom-recording-downloader.py** file using your favourite text editor or IDE, and modify the following variables to reflect your account:
+Open the **zoom-recording-downloader.py** file using your favourite text editor or IDE, and modify the following variables to reflect your environment:

 - Set the JSON Web Token of your JWT app here